johanneskastl/prometheus_with_vagrant_libvirt_ansible/README.md

 It installs and starts the [node-exporter](https://github.com/prometheus/node_exporter) on all nodes, then installs and configures the [Prometheus server](https://github.com/prometheus/prometheus) to scrape metrics from all of the nodes.

+It also installs Grafana on the Prometheus server VM.

 Default OS is openSUSE Leap 15.4, but that can be changed in the Vagrantfile.
 Please beware, this might break the ansible provisioning which was only tested with openSUSE Leap 15.4.

 ## Vagrant